markphip/devops/guide/PROGRESSIONS.md

 build until delivery.
 In terms of figuring out what the phases should be in your progression, I find it helps to start at the end, which is delivery.
 This phase does NOT appear in your progression.
-This is what your software deliverable ultimately progresses too as its final step and when the specific version you are tracking is removed from the progression board.
+This is what your software deliverable ultimately progresses to as its final step and when the specific version you are tracking is removed from the progression board.
 Imagine starting with a specific delivered version of your software.
 From there, work backwards and think though all of the activities that happened on that specific build, all